supernova-ws/SuperNova/tools/spritify.md

 # WiP

 * GIF decoding
+  * ?
+Background color on disposition `RESTORE_TO_BACKGROUND_COLOR`

 # Changelog

 2024-01-19 16:04:51 is Fri Jan 19 18:04:55 2024 +0200

 * #ctv

+* 2024-01-21 06:17:01 46a103
+    * Now Spritify honors offset in first frame of A-GIF

 * 2024-01-21 04:44:55 46a102